medavox/PaituSite/README.md

 * date marked, and accessible by date

-Built Using
+<a name="builton"></a>Built Using
 -----------

+* Pandoc for the markdown-to-HTML rendering
+* SOON: Pygments for code syntax highlighting!
 * PureCSS for the responsive stuff & sidebar
-* Pandoc for the markdown-to-HTML rendering
 * Lots of regular expressions
 * Some standard GNU console programs (diff, grep, head, tail, cat, echo, cp, mv...)
 * Scripted using Bash 4 and Python 2